Why is security patch management important for Microsoft products?

 Patching Microsoft Products

-In this post we’ll explain what Microsoft patches are and discuss the importance of security patch management for businesses.
+In this post, we’ll explain Microsoft patches and discuss the importance of security patch management for businesses.

-According to Microsoft, servicing for store apps does not follow the monthly “Update Tuesday” cadence, but are offered whenever necessary.
+According to Microsoft, servicing for store apps does not follow the monthly “Update Tuesday” cadence but is offered whenever necessary.

 What is a Microsoft security patch?